 I definitely haven’t tried enough of Barcelona’s food to know which is the best overall (you probably have to live there for a long time to reach that conclusion).
 However, I have tried a lot of good food all over the world, so I have picked up a sense of what is good or not.
 I will share a few things that I really enjoyed during my most recent visit to Barcelona.

-Small plates of tapas is quintessentially Spanish, and great if you like to try lots of different dishes!
+Small plates of tapas are quintessentially Spanish, and great if you like to try lots of different dishes!
+I have tried quite a lot of tapas places around Barcelona and some of my favourites have been:

 Browse La Boqueria